UnderwaterOwlbear/underwaterowlbear.github.io/pages/cairn-bestiary.md

 - 20’ tall humanoids with hair and skin in tones of grey and white.
 House in castles built atop the highest mountains or floating in cloud banks.
 - Cannot be surprised due to its keen sight and smell senses.
 - Can envelop itself in a wind aura, impairing missile attacks.

-## Giant Electric Eel

-2 HP, 12 DEX, bite (d6)

-- 9’ long eels that live in warm, clear water.
-- Able to emit an electric shock, damaging all in the nearby water for d10.
-31

 ## Giant, Fire